 Some common hard injuries that motorcyclists suffer include:

-Motorcyclists can suffer second and third-degree burns from exhaust, engine, and manifold.
+- Burns: Motorcyclists can suffer second and third-degree burns from exhaust, engine, and manifold.
 Motorcycle engines are often fully exposed and have an average temperature of around 230 degrees.
 In event of a crash, the motorcyclist can fall off the bike and come in contact with the engine.
 This can cause second or third-degree burns because there is no protective layer between the engine and the rider’s skin.

-Fractures are probably the most common motorcycle accident injury, and the most vulnerable bones are that in the pelvis and wrists.
+- Fractures: Fractures are probably the most common motorcycle accident injury, and the most vulnerable bones are that in the pelvis and wrists.
 This happens because the driver tries to save his/her face with hands and in the process, the whole impact comes in the hands or wrists.
 By doing so, the driver also exposes his lower extremities and can suffer a fracture in the hips or pelvis.

-Serious motorcycle accidents can also cause severe injuries that damage the rider’s internal organs.
+- Brain and spinal cord injuries, internal bleeding, organ damage: Serious motorcycle accidents can also cause severe injuries that damage the rider’s internal organs.
 The force of the impact with the ground or with a solid object even at low speeds can cause significant damage.
 It can cause serious injuries such as traumatic brain injuries, collapsed lungs, and internal bleeding.

 Soft tissue injuries

-When the motorcyclist falls off the bike, he may get dragged along the pavement.
+- Lacerations and abrasions: When the motorcyclist falls off the bike, he may get dragged along the pavement.
 His limbs or piece of clothing can get caught in the motorcycle causing road rash or road burn.

-It is common for motorcyclists to suffer sprains in an accident.
+- Sprains and strains: It is common for motorcyclists to suffer sprains in an accident.
 Torn ligaments and tendons are also commonly reported in motorcycle accidents.
 When the motorcycle crashes, the rider makes every effort to stop it from falling to the ground or getting trapped under it.
 In the process, the tendons, muscles, and ligaments can get twisted and torn.

-Contrary to the common belief, whiplash is not only suffered by car accident victims.
+- Whiplash: Contrary to the common belief, whiplash is not only suffered by car accident victims.
 Even a motorcycle accident can cause the rider’s neck and back to snap violently.

 How to Avoid Motorcycle Accidents in Nevada